-We will discuss and agreed each report with the Authority's officers prior to publication.
+We will discuss and agree each report as appropriate with the Authority's officers prior to publication.

-Deliverable Purpose Committee dates Planning External Audit Plan Outline audit approach.
-February 2013 Identify areas of audit focus and planned procedures.
-Substantive procedures Report to Those Charged with Governance (ISA 260 Report) Details the resolution of key audit issues.
-September 2013 Communication of adjusted and unadjusted audit differences.
-Performance improvement recommendations identified during our audit.
-Commentary on the Authority's value for money arrangements.
-Completion Auditor's report Providing an opinion on your accounts (including the Annual Governance Statement).
-September 2013 Concluding on the arrangements in place for securing economy, efficiency and effectiveness in your use of resources (the VFM conclusion).
-Annual Audit Letter Summarises the outcomes and the key issues arising from our audit work for the year.
-November 2013
+Deliverable Purpose Issue dates Planning External Audit Plan Outlines our audit approach.
+March 2014 Identifies areas of audit focus and planned procedures.
+Substantive procedures Report to Those Charged with Governance (ISA 260 Report) ■ Details the resolution of key audit issues.
+September 2014 Communicates adjusted and unadjusted audit differences.
+Highlights performance improvement recommendations identified during our audit.
+Comments on the Authority's value for money arrangements.
+Completion Auditor's Report Provides an opinion on your accounts (including the Annual Governance Statement).
+September 2014 Concludes on the arrangements in place for securing economy, efficiency and effectiveness in your use of resources (the VFM conclusion).
+Whole of Government Accounts Provide our opinion on the Authority's WGA pack submission.
+September 2014 Annual Audit Letter Summarises the outcomes and the key issues arising from our audit work for the year.
+November 2014

+Section six

-Section five Audit timeline
+Audit timeline